-To prevent campylobacter infection, cook poultry thoroughly.
-Use a separate cutting board and utensils for meats and clean them carefully with soap and hot water after use.
+To prevent Campylobacter infection, cook poultry thoroughly.
+Use a separate cutting board and utensils for meats.
+Make sure to clean them carefully with soap and hot water after you use them.

 Centers for Disease Control and Prevention

-- Campylobacter (Centers for Disease Control and Prevention)
+- Campylobacter (Campylobacteriosis) (Centers for Disease Control and Prevention)

 - Campylobacter Infections (American Academy of Pediatrics)

 - Campylobacter Questions and Answers (Department of Agriculture, Food Safety and Inspection Service)

 - Chicken from Farm to Table (Department of Agriculture, Food Safety and Inspection Service)